-i) Foreign currencies
+h) Foreign currencies

 Both the presentation currency and functional currency of the Company is the Canadian dollar.
 The functional currency of its wholly owned US subsidiary is the Canadian dollar.
 Transactions in currencies other than the functional currency are recorded at the rates of exchange prevailing on the transaction dates.
 At each financial statement reporting date, monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing on the date of the statements of financial position.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
-Non-monetary items that are carried at fair value and were measured in a foreign currency are translated at the rate prevailing at the i) Foreign currencies (continued)

-date when the fair value was determined.
+Non-monetary items that are carried at fair value and were measured in a foreign currency are translated at the rate prevailing at the date when the fair value was determined.
 Foreign exchange gains and losses on the foregoing transactions are recorded in profit or loss.

-j) Critical accounting judgements and estimates
+i) Critical accounting judgments and estimates